-Ms. Anderson is a partner of K&L Gates.
+Ms. Anderson is a Partner of K&L Gates.
 She has significant experience in complex commercial litigation and alternative dispute resolution in an international context.
-She concentrates her practice in insurance coverage litigation and counseling, and has represented policyholders in a variety of forums in connection with a wide range of insurance issues arising under many different forms of insurance coverages.
+She concentrates her practice in insurance coverage litigation and counselling, and has represented policyholders in a variety of forums in connection with a wide range of insurance issues and disputes arising under almost every kind of insurance coverage.
+Ms. Anderson also counsels clients on complex underwriting and risk management issues, including the drafting and negotiation of D&O, E&O, "cyber"-liability, and other insurance policy placements.
 She also has participated in arbitrations in leading international situses, including London, Bermuda and New York.
-She has published and spoken widely on insurance issues and serves on a number of editorial boards, including for the Tort Trial & Insurance Practice Law Journal (ABA), the CGL Reporter (IRMI) and The Insurance Coverage Law Bulletin (ALM).
-Ms. Anderson is a member of the ABA Litigation and Tort and Insurance Practice sections and currently serves as co-chair of the Insurance Coverage Litigation Committee and as a member of the Public Relations Special Standing Committee.
-Ms. Anderson is immediate past chair of the Excess Surplus Lines and Reinsurance Committee.
+She has published extensively on issues relating to insurance coverage, international arbitration and products liability.
+She currently serves on a number of editorial boards, including for the Tort Trial & Insurance Practice Law Journal (American Bar Association) and The Insurance Coverage Law Bulletin (American Lawyer Media).
+Ms. Anderson currently serves as a Co-Chair of the ABA Section of Litigation's Insurance Coverage Litigation Committee (International/London Subcommittee).
+She also currently serves as a Vice-Chair of the ABA Tort and Insurance Practice Section (TIPS) Insurance Coverage Litigation Committee and is past Chair of the ABA TIPS Excess, Surplus Lines and Reinsurance Committee (2008-2010).